There’s more to a car battery than meets the eye.

 A spiral cell battery is an AGM type battery with a spiral layout instead of plates.

 Contrary to traditional lead plates, these tightly rolled lead mats can’t deform under temperature or strain.
-That’s why the plates can be made thinner, making it a lighter construction.
+That’s why the mats can be made thinner, making it a lighter construction.

 Gel-Cell